neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 7 - Cleanup/README.md

 If you deployed a SaaS instance you can delete it by logging into the console [here](https://console.neo4j.io/).
 Then select delete database.

 ## Delete Deployment Manager Resources
-If you deployed from the CLI using Deployment Manager, follow these instructions.
-Run the following command in Cloud Shell.
-You can open your Cloud Shell from the Google Cloud console [here](https://console.cloud.google.com/).
+If you deployed from the CLI using Deployment Manager, you can delete the deployment with Cloud Shell.
+Open your Cloud Shell from the Google Cloud console [here](https://console.cloud.google.com/).
+Then run this command:

     gcloud deployment-manager deployments delete neo4j

 ## Delete the Bucket
-To delete the bucket we created, run the following command
+To delete the bucket we created, run the following command in Cloud Shell:

     gcloud alpha storage rm --recursive gs://YOUR_BUCKET_NAME